-The Fanatec GT World Challenge powered by AWS is governed by the FIA International Sporting Code and its appendices (hereinafter "the Code"), the International Series General Prescriptions and the present Sporting Regulations specific to the Challenge, as well as the latest regulations of each of the Competitions which make up the Challenge.
+The GT World Challenge powered by AWS is governed by the FIA International Sporting Code and its appendices (hereinafter "the Code"), the International Series General Prescriptions and the present Sporting Regulations specific to the Challenge, as well as the latest regulations of each of the Competitions which make up the Challenge.

-SRO Motorsports Group, the Promoter, will organise the Fanatec GT World Challenge powered by AWS (hereinafter "the Challenge") reserved for FIA-homologated Grand Touring cars.
+SRO Motorsports Group, the Promoter, will organise the GT World Challenge powered by AWS (hereinafter "the Challenge") reserved for FIA-homologated Grand Touring cars.

-The Challenge comprises one overall title for the Fanatec GT World Challenge powered by AWS Manufacturers.
+The Challenge comprises one overall title for the GT World Challenge powered by AWS Manufacturers and one Customer Performance Award for Manufacturers.

-Certain aspects relating to the application of the Series regulations have been entrusted to the Fanatec GT Challenge Australia powered by AWS Sporting Board and SRO Technical Board, as defined in Appendix 5.
+Certain aspects relating to the application of the Series regulations have been entrusted to the SRO Sporting Board and SRO Technical Board, as defined in Appendix 5.